Life as a Professor

 Accounting professors are highly compensated.
 The AACSB conducts an annual faculty salary survey and reports the results.
 Numbers below are based on the 2013/2014 survey.
 The average salary of a recently hired accounting professor in 2013/2014 was $153,000.
 The average assistant professor earned $135,800, the average associate professor earned $151,100, and the average full professor earned $152,600.
 These salary numbers consider accounting professors at all types of universities and colleges.
 Salaries vary widely from this averages based on a number of different factors.

 Salaries for accounting professors are usually higher if the employing school has a greater research reputation.
-Typical base salaries for accounting professors at a top 50 accounting research school start above $150,000 a year (and may start as high as $175,000).
+Typical base salaries for accounting professors at a top 50 accounting research school start above $150,000 a year (and may start as high as $225,000).
 In addition to the base salary, many schools offer summer research support.
 The summer research support is quoted in ninths of the salary and the typical new professor at a research intensive university receives 2/9 of their salary as additional summer research support money.
-The combination of summer research support and base salary puts the total compensation arrangement above $200,000 a year for many of the new professors at these schools.
+The combination of summer research support and base salary puts the total compensation arrangement above $225,000 a year for many of the new professors at these schools.
 In addition to salary, most schools offer excellent benefits including retirement plans, health insurance packages, and fringe benefits.
 Salary information for individual professors at public universities is often released due to governmental disclosure regulations.
-Click here to find salary information for states that disclose it.

 Associate and Full professors can also be given "fellowships" or "chairs".
 These usually provide the professor with additional compensation and/or additional research funding.
 Fellowships or chairs are usually awarded based on merit, where merit is defined based on research productivity.
 The value of a fellowship or chair varies widely depending on the size of the donation that an individual or group gave to establish the fellowship/chair.